On October 28, 2020, U.S. Customs and Border Protection (CBP) launched the FREE CBP One™ mobile application on the Apple App and Google Play stores.

 CBP One™ is a mobile application that serves as a single portal to a variety of CBP services.
-Through a series of guided questions, the app will direct each type of user to the appropriate services based on their needs.
+Through a series of guided questions, the app directs each type of user to the appropriate services based on their needs.

-As part of CBP’s comprehensive effort to improve the security of our nation’s borders while enhancing legitimate travel and trade, CBP One™ will provide increased accessibility and transparency to some of CBP’s most utilized services.
+As part of CBP’s comprehensive effort to improve the security of our nation’s borders while enhancing legitimate travel and trade, CBP One™ provides increased accessibility and transparency to some of CBP’s most utilized services.

-CBP One’s™ privacy impact assessment can be found at: www.dhs.gov/publication/dhscbppia-068-cbp-one-mobile-application.
+CBP One’s™ privacy impact assessment can be found on the DHS/CBP/PIA-068 CBP One™ Mobile Application page.

 Overview of CBP One™ Features

 CBP One™ began the rollout of its features, starting with an Inspection Appointment request feature for brokers/carriers/forwarders and I-94 Entry for travelers.
 Since then, CBP has continued to add new capabilities to CBP One™.
 Please see the below list of currently available features for more information.
 As new features are released, information will be made available on our website.

 CBP One™ is available now to schedule appointments.
 CBP One™ and the Advance Submission and Appointment Scheduling process are free to use.
 Noncitizens located in Central or Northern Mexico who seek to travel to the United States may use the U.S. Customs and Border Protection CBP One™ app to submit information in advance and schedule an appointment to present themselves at the below Southwest Border land ports of entry (POEs):

 - Texas: Brownsville, Eagle Pass, Hidalgo, Laredo, and El Paso

 - California: Calexico and San Ysidro